Skip to main content

 • 5 GB free disk space for the 2B model (15 GB for 8B)

 If you don't have n8n yet, start with our tutorial to create your first AI agent with n8n — it walks you from installation to your first workflow.
+And if you plan to host everything on your own server, our self-hosted n8n on VPS guide details the ideal Docker setup for running n8n and Ollama side by side.

 Step 1: Install Ollama